warwickdatasciencesociety/deep-dive-into-sql/README.md

-# Welcome to SQL for Scientists
+# Welcome to Dive Into SQL

 If you are viewing this page on GitHub, you may want to switch to the [standalone website](https://education.wdss.io) for a better experience.